Identifiers/identifiers-js/README.md

 ```js
 const IDs = require('identifiers');
 ```
 The `IDs` reference comes with methods to parse Identifier strings as well as a factory to create Identifier instances.
+For further details see the [Factory API Reference](#factory-api-reference) section.

 #### Immutability
 Identifier instances are immutable.
 Their values are also immutable.